Normal mode features

-Refer to this portion of the Device settings profile configuration screen to remap hardware keys to launch a specified application, using either a long or short press action.
-Additionally, customizable hot key remapping combinations are also supported.
-For instance, launch one app with a short press action and another app with a long press action.
+Use this section of the Device settings profile configuration screen to remap hardware keys to launch a specified application, using either a long or short press action.
+Customizable hot key remapping combinations are also supported.
+For instance, users can launch one app with a short press action and another app with a long press action.
 When needed, select an available template for hot key mapping based on the intended key mapping configuration.

 To remap hardware keys:

-- Refer to the Remap hardware keys (XCover Pro and Tab Active series only) portion of the screen and select the ADD CONFIGURATION button.
+- Under Remap hardware keys (XCover Pro and Tab Active series only), click ADD CONFIGURATION.

-- Use the Key mapping template drop-down menu to either select Microsoft Teams, to use a template with preconfigured settings, or Custom to create a unique custom key mapping configuration.
-The Microsoft Teams template provides a single click option to enable walkie talkie functionality with Microsoft Teams for XCover Pro and Tab Active series devices.
+From Key mapping template, select Microsoft Teams to use a preconfigured template or Custom to create a custom key mapping configuration.
+The Microsoft Teams template provides a single-click option to enable walkie-talkie functionality with Microsoft Teams for XCover Pro and Tab Active series devices.

 Set the following custom key mapping configuration: